 The DMIN degree equips persons across a wide range of Christian vocational ministry to engage ministry with theological depth and practical ministry skill.
 DMIN students include pastors, associate pastors, Christian educators, ministers of worship, missionaries, workers in denominational or parachurch organizations, and evangelists.
-You are quite likely already an excellent candidate for DMIN studies if you have earned a MDIV degree or its equivalent and have accumulated at least 3 years of service in vocational Christian ministry!
+You are quite likely already an excellent candidate for DMIN studies if you have earned an MDiv degree, or any theological Master’s degree from a seminary or university, and have experience in vocational Christian ministry!

 When do I need to apply?

 All new D.Min. students will join a Fall Cohort and need to complete the application process by April 1.
 Transferring D.Min. students may be able to join a Cohort in the Spring semester, and your application would be due by September 1.

 Program costs include: